peterda84/cv/README.md

 - Provide support to customers and suppliers relating to regulation clarifying queries
 - Compilation of documentation for the registration process collaborating with the area of Production and Quality
 - Evaluation and updating of material safety data sheets (MSDSs) of the substances in accordance with the regulation
-- Participation in teleconferences with the same industry companies to exchange information and promote registration

-[BorsodChem](https://borsodchem.com) is one of the leading producers of MDI, TDI, PVC resin and chlor-alkali chemicals in Europe.

 <br/>